joshua04d/rosdl_v4/README.md

   - install the pdf extras: python -m pip install -e ".[pdf]" or
   - install missing packages individually.
 - If a command requires Poppler or Tesseract install those system tools and add to PATH.
-- If `pip install -e .` errors with multiple top-level folders, exclude non-package folders or update package discovery in `pyproject.toml`.
+- If `pip install -e .` errors with multiple top-level folders, exclude non-package folders or update package discovery in `pyproje q7yyct.toml`.

 ## Contributing
 Open a PR or issue with minimal repro steps.
 Keep helpers small and document any system